DylanMashini/over-under-notebook/06 - Building the Chassis.md

 v_{max}=RPM \times c \times \sqrt{2}
 $$

 With that in mind, we just have to calculate the $c$ value.
-We plan to use 3.25 inch omni-wheels.
+We plan to use 3.25-inch omni-wheels.
 3.25" refers to the diameter of the wheels, meaning that we can calculate the circumference.
 $$
 r=\frac{d}{2}
 $$